Bangladeshi cricket team in South Africa in 2017–18: Squads

 Morné Morkel was ruled out of South Africa's squad for the second Test with a side strain.
 Dane Paterson was added to the squad as his replacement.
 Bangladesh's Tamim Iqbal was also ruled out of the second Test due to injury.

 Wayne Parnell was ruled out of the last two ODIs due to injury and was replaced by Wiaan Mulder in South Africa's squad.
 Shafiul Islam was added to Bangladesh's ODI squad as cover for Mustafizur Rahman.
 For the final ODI, Hashim Amla was rested with Aiden Markram added to South Africa's squad as his replacement.
-Tamim Iqbal suffered an injury during the second ODI and was ruled out of the rest of the tour.
+Tamim Iqbal aggravating an existing thigh injury during the second ODI and was ruled out of the rest of the tour.

 Faf du Plessis injured himself during the third ODI and was ruled out of the T20I series as a result.
 JP Duminy replaced him as captain and Dwaine Pretorius was added to South Africa's T20I squad.